Frequently Asked Questions

 The Godfrey Guitar System is my own guitar book, designed to take you from a complete beginner to a guitarist who can read music, play melodies, play chords and accompaniments fluently, and can play melodies and chords all over the whole neck.
 There are plenty of other good guitar books, but this is the book that I wish I had been available when I first began playing.
 I cannot promise a quick and easy way to becoming a great player.
 Anyone who tells you they can turn you into a monster guitar player in a few months is lying.
 What I can promise is that if you take lessons with me and commit yourself to a regular practice routine, you will be a complete musician over time.
 All students receive free PDFs of the Godfrey Guitar System.

 Will we work on music other than what's in the Godfrey Guitar System?

 Absolutely!
 I'm proud of what I've written, but no guitar book will contain everything you'll want to know.
 If there are other songs you want to learn, we'll incorporate those into your lessons.

-Can I sign up for lessons to learn (insert song title here)?
+Can I sign up for lessons to learn a specific song?

 The short answer is no. The long answer is that we will begin with a few specific exercises and songs to get you off to a good start.
 After you've learned some basic chords, strumming patterns, and music reading, you'll have some input about what songs to learn.
 We'll incorporate many of these songs into your lessons, along with my own exercises and song choices, which are designed to keep you progressing steadily.
 As a teacher, my goal is to help you get to the point where you are able to learn songs without my help.